John Byner: Career

-Byner played a comedian/impersonator aboard a cruise ship in season 6 of Hawaii Five-O. His character, Duffy Malone, did impersonations of John Wayne and then got hit on the back of his head as a diversionary tactic by the bad guy.
-He had a recurring role in the situation comedy The Practice during its first season in 1976.
+Byner played a comedian/impersonator aboard a cruise ship in season 6 of Hawaii Five-O. His character did impersonations of John Wayne and then got hit on the back of his head as a diversionary tactic by the bad guy.
+He had a recurring role in the sitcom The Practice during its first season in 1976.

 In the late 1970s, he had a featured role as Detective Donahue on the TV series Soap.
-He was cast in Happy Days as Mork from Ork but found the premise ridiculous, so he declined the role days before filming began.
-Robin Williams was called in at the last minute, and that substitution proved to be a career-making part for Williams.

-In the 1970s, Byner appeared several times on The Carol Burnett Show, where in one comedy sketch he wore a Donald Duck costume and mimicked the cartoon character's distinctive voice.
+Byner also appeared several times on The Carol Burnett Show, where in one comedy sketch he wore a Donald Duck costume and mimicked the cartoon character's distinctive voice.
 He appeared several times on talk shows hosted by David Letterman.

 In the 1980s, he hosted Bizarre (produced and filmed in Canada), which re-introduced many people to hapless daredevil Super Dave Osborne played by Bob Einstein.
-In 1983 he had a role as "Doc," who was Burt Reynolds's longtime childhood friend in the film Stroker Ace.
-In 1985 The Walt Disney Company's animated feature The Black Cauldron was released, featuring Byner voicing the characters Gurgi and Doli.
-He was a regular celebrity guest on Hollywood Squares during the John Davidson years and later hosted the 1988-89 syndicated game show Relatively Speaking.
-He appeared in an episode of Friday the 13th: The Series as a washed-up ventriloquist.
+In 1983, he had a role as Doc, who was Burt Reynolds's longtime childhood friend in the film Stroker Ace.
+In 1985, The Walt Disney Company's animated feature The Black Cauldron was released, featuring Byner's voice as the characters Gurgi and Doli.
+He was a regular celebrity guest on Hollywood Squares during the John Davidson years and later hosted the 1988-1989 syndicated game show Relatively Speaking.
+He appeared in an episode of Friday the 13th: The Series as a ventriloquist.

+On the February 13th, 1997 episode of Judge Judy, Byner appeared as a plaintiff against the agent Dan Jordon and won a judgement of $3,500 as a kill fee for the cancellation of a stand up comedy performance.

-On May 26, 2017, it was reported that Byner had been cast in a supporting role in the Amazon Video horror anthology series Lore, which is based on the podcast of the same name.
+On May 26, 2017, it was reported that Byner had been cast in a supporting role in the horror anthology series Lore, based on the podcast of the same name.
 Byner portrays Patrick Boland, the father of Bridget Cleary (played by Holland Roden).
 Lore premiered on October 13, 2017.

-In 2020, Byner released his autobiography, Five Minutes, Mr. Byner!, co-written with Douglas Wellman.
+In 2020, Byner released his autobiography Five Minutes, Mr. Byner!, co-written with Douglas Wellman.

+In 2022, Byner played an affable gangster named Majak in Kurt St. Thomas' D.O.A., a loose remake of the 1950 film noir of the same title.
+His performance earned him the Best Supporting Actor award at the 2023 Flagler Film Festival.

 Personal life

 Byner was born John Biener in New York City on June 28, 1938, the son of Christina, a mental hospital attendant, and Michael Biener, a truck mechanic.

-Byner has been married four times, and has four children with his first wife Eleanor Belcher.
-One of his children, Don (Donny) Byner, strongly resembles his father and appeared for the first time on TV dressed as a leprechaun on Captain's Log with Captain Mark Gray.
+Byner has been married four times, and he has four children with his first wife Eleanor Belcher.
+One of his children, Don (Donny) Byner, appeared for the first time on television dressed as him in a 1969 episode of Something Else on ABC.
 He has been married to Anne Gaybis since 1992.